oroinc/documentation/user/back-office/system/configuration/commerce/customer/global-customer-users.rst

 6. In the **Login Attempts** section, configure the following options:

-   .. hint:: This feature is available since OroCommerce v4.2.8.
+   .. hint:: This feature is available starting from OroCommerce v4.2.8.
 To check which application version you are running, see the :ref:`system information <system-information>`.

    * **Enable Failed Logins Limit** --- Defines whether a user can be locked out when the max number of login attempts is reached.
 By default, the option is disabled.
    * **Max Login Attempts** --- The number of attempts within the login failure lockout interval that a user has to authenticate before they are locked out.
 By default, the number is set to 10.